styczynski/gol-designer/README.md

 > This project should be viewed only as a quick hobbist initiative.

-It supports the basic life types including standard Convway life, Highlife and many others!<br>
+It supports the basic life types including standard Conway life, Highlife and many others!<br>
 GOL Designer allows you to test most popular structures and make your own with optional session saving that let you come back to your life sandbox later!